devon-23/LastFM/README.md

+# LastFM API Project
-# Uses my LastFM statistics from the LastFM API to show different things such as what I am listening to now, the recent tracks played, and my top played albums.
+Uses my LastFM statistics from the LastFM API to show different things such as what I am listening to now, the recent tracks played, and my top played albums.